PictureElement/nextjs-strapi-portfolio-starter/README.md

-Structure data
+implement Structure data
 RSS: see tailwind blog
-Callendar: see Gittings studdio
+Book a call with Cal.: see Gittings studdio
 Learn about use client
-PostEntry focus and focus within
+PostEntry and social icons focus and focus within